Everything You Should Know About Money Orders

 There’s no question that convenience plays a major part in how we make purchases.
 Today’s consumers often prefer mobile payment services, such as Venmo, over debit cards and checks.
 Yet there are still situations that warrant the use of money orders, certified checks, and wire transfers.

-As you’ll see in this article, money orders remain incredibly useful in 2020.
+As you’ll see in this article, money orders remain incredibly useful.
 Let’s take a closer look at this “traditional” form of payment and other secure payment methods.

 What is a money order?

 It’s basically another way to make payments or transfer money.
 Though money orders are comparable to checks, you should be aware of the differences.

 For one thing, money orders are prepaid.
 This means you must pay for it using another form of guaranteed funds such as cash or a debit card.

 Say you choose to get a money order at your bank or credit union.
 You’ll need the funds, the payee’s name, and the amount you want to send.
 You should also be prepared to include your address and sign the money order.

 Keep in mind that the recipient won’t receive the funds automatically, which is why we suggest holding onto the receipt.
 Not only does the receipt show that you paid for the order, but it also comes with a tracking number.

 You’ll find that the process for obtaining a money order is fairly simple and straightforward.
 That said, people fall victim to money order scams every day.
 So remember to use caution and only use this payment method under certain circumstances.

 As we mentioned above, the safest bet is your bank or credit union.
 If you aren’t in close proximity to your financial institution, consider heading to a post office, retail store, or grocery store.
 Just know that money order fees vary depending on where you go.